UST Opens New Office and Generative AI Experience Center in Cyberjaya, Malaysia

 Inauguration of third delivery center in Malaysia positions the country as the focal point for UST's expansion in Southeast Asia

-CYBERJAYA, Malaysia and BENGALURU, India, Nov.
-15, 2024 /PRNewswire/ --UST, a leading digital transformation solutions company, has opened a new office and state-of-the-art Generative AI Experience Center in Cyberjaya, Selangor, Malaysia.
+CYBERJAYA, Malaysia, Nov.
+15, 2024 /PRNewswire/ -- UST, a leading digital transformation solutions company, has opened a new office and state-of-the-art Generative AI Experience Center in Cyberjaya, Selangor, Malaysia.
 This facility will act as a hub for innovation and collaboration, bringing together leaders and thinkers at the forefront of the Generative AI space to drive digital transformation in Southeast Asia and beyond.

 The new Cyberjaya facility is UST's third delivery center in Malaysia and will develop cutting-edge AI solutions for use in a diverse range of market sectors, including banking, manufacturing, retail, O&G, telecom, and education.
 The GenAI Center of Excellence in Malaysia will elevate customer experiences across Southeast Asia to improve both the engineering services and the digital portfolio of UST.
 A key focus area will be developing custom Large Language Models (LLMs) tailored to specific business needs.
 Additionally, work conducted at the Center of Excellence will empower cloud, infrastructure, and cybersecurity applications, automating backend tasks and digitising front-end user experiences, benefiting both engineering and GBS teams.